MicrosoftDocs/azure-dev-docs/articles/ai/includes/scaling-load-balancer-procedure-azure-container-apps.md

     azd env get-values
     ```

 1. Copy the `CONTAINER_APP_URL` value.
-You use it the next section.
+You will use it in the next section.